ketai-dhr/depthai-docs-website/source/pages/products.rst

 Use megaAI on your existing host.
 Since the AI/vision processing is done on the Myriad X, a typical desktop could handle tens of megaAIs plugged in (the effective limit is how many USB ports the host can handle).

-And since megaAI can encode 1080p and 4K video (see :ref:`here <How do I Record (or Encode) Video with DepthAI?>`) you can now even save 4K video on a Pi Zero!
+And since megaAI can encode 1080p and 4K video (see :ref:`here <如何使用 DepthAI 录制（或编码）视频？>`) you can now even save 4K video on a Pi Zero!

 Requirements
 ************